What are Dyes?

 Learn more about Histology Special Stains: Connective Tissue (online CE course)

 Dyes are substances capable of imparting color by chemically or physically binding with materials (including biological tissues).
-Dyes are themselves colored due to absorption of various wavelengths of light.
-As an example, picric acid absorbs short wave-length light from the spectrum to transmit light perceived as yellow, while acid-fuchsin absorbs light from the middle of the spectrum to transmit light perceived as red.
+Dyes are themselves colored due to the absorption of various wavelengths of light.
+For example, picric acid absorbs short wavelength light from the spectrum to transmit light perceived as yellow, while acid-fuchsin absorbs light from the middle to transmit light perceived as red.

 Dyes can be grouped into the following two classifications: